tragetraje/Practical-JavaScript/notes.md

   With new requirements we'll have to take user's input into account, introduce `<input>` since it's the way to write the todos in our simple UI.

-  Let's organize our html first:
+  Let's organise our html first:
   ```
   <div>
   <button onclick="handlers.displayTodos()">Display Todos</button>